katekorobova/gallifreyan/README.md

 Resizable Elements: Adjust the size of words, syllables, and inner circles for better layout control.

-Element Positioning: Move and reposition various components, including words, syllables, vowels, and consonant decorations.
+Element Positioning: Move and reposition various components, including words, syllables, vowels, and consonants.

 ## Future Plans